-It is mandatory to insert the type of loaded batteries in the above label, along with an emergency telephone number of the shipper.
+It is mandatory to insert the type of loaded batteries in the above label, the telephone number is no longer required.

-Application of the lithium battery handling label to a consignment of lithium batteries (of any type) indicates that the Shipper has determined specific requirements have been met.
-Such consignments do not need to be accompanied by a dangerous goods transport document (Shipper's Declaration) and no acceptance check is required.
-Consignments bearing the lithium battery label must be accompanied with a document such as an air waybill with an indication that:
+Application of the battery mark handling label to a consignment of lithium batteries (of any type) or Sodium Ion batteries indicates that the Shipper has determined specific requirements have been met.
+Such consignments do not need to be accompanied by a dangerous goods transport document (Shipper's Declaration).
+Consignments bearing the battery mark label must be accompanied with a document such as an air waybill with an indication that:

-- the package contains lithium metal cells or batteries; - the package must be handled with care and that a flammability hazard exists if the package is damaged; - special procedures should be followed in the event the package is damaged, to include inspection and repacking if necessary; - a telephone number for additional information; and - when an air waybill is issued the applicable Packing Instruction must be stated together with the words 'not restricted'; and 'lithium ion batteries' or 'lithium metal batteries' as applicable.
+- the package contains Lithium Ion, Lithium Metal or Sodium Ion cells or batteries; - the package must be handled with care and that a flammability hazard exists if the package is damaged; - special procedures should be followed in the event the package is damaged, to include inspection and repacking if necessary; - a telephone number for additional information; and - when an air waybill is issued the applicable Packing Instruction must be stated together with the words 'not restricted'; and 'lithium ion batteries', 'lithium metal batteries' or 'Sodium ion batteries' as applicable.